javaidiqbal11/ongoing-techs-daily/README.md

 ## Introduction

-The Daily Tasks project provides a set of Python scripts to streamline and automate routine tasks.
+The Ongoing Techs Daily project provides a set of Python scripts to streamline and automate routine tasks.
 Whether you're looking to integrate with large language models (LLMs) or perform specific data processing, this repository offers tools to enhance your productivity.

 ## Features